Blog

 If you don’t mind getting your hands dirty, source the materials yourself.
 Not only can you buy cheap but also save a lot of money if you strike up a deal with your local supplier.
 While builders often get the best prices for buying in bulk, you can cash in on seasonal sales and store the things for a long time.
 Paints, finishes or hardware can be easily purchased from your neighborhood store, saving both time and money.

 Also, ask around for references.
-Family, friends and neighbours can all tell you the best places where you can shop for a bargain.
+Family, friends and neighbors can all tell you the best places where you can shop for a bargain.
 Getting light fixtures or kitchen appliances from these places can help you save cash.

 5. Go the DIY-way